-The Society of Heads represents the interests of the smaller independent secondary schools
+The Society is an Association of Heads of just over 130 well-established independent schools

 The Society of Heads’ Office,